-Many musicians have been influenced by the words of the great Dr. Martin Luther King, but pianist and composer Cat Toren takes the sway of the great leader to new levels on Scintillating Beauty (Panoramic), the debut album by her band Human Kind.
+Many musicians have been influenced by the words of the great Dr. Martin Luther King, but pianist and composer Cat Toren takes the sway of the great leader to new levels on Scintillating Beauty (Panoramic), the sophomore album by her band Human Kind.
 The title is taken from Dr. King’s classic “Letter from a Birmingham Jail,” in which he writes, “Let us all hope that the dark clouds of racial prejudice will soon pass away and the deep fog of misunderstanding will be lifted from our fear-drenched communities, and in some not too distant tomorrow the radiant stars of love and brotherhood will shine over our great nation with all their scintillating beauty.”

 Toren includes the quote in the liner notes to the album, and she also features an excerpt from King’s sermon “Remaining Awake Through a Great Revolution.”
 Of the inspiration, she said, “Just reading those quotes are super-inspiring.
 Here’s a guy that went through a lot of shit, right?
 He was like, there’s a goodness in everybody, and the quote I got was ‘a deep fog of misunderstanding.’”

 Her major takeaway: “It’s a misunderstanding, y’all, we can get through this.”
 That thought was necessary for Toren, as much of the music on Scintillating Beauty was written shortly after the 2016 presidential election.
 Like many artists, she was shocked by the results, which catapulted Donald Trump into the Oval Office, and she thought about how she could affect things.
 “I’m writing music from the place where I’m at about how I fit in.”